syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/visual-studio-integration/VS2019-Extensions/download-and-installation.md

 ## Install from the Visual Studio Marketplace

-The steps below illustrate how to download and install the Syncfusion ASP.NET Core extension from the Visual Studio Marketplace.
+The steps below illustrates how to download and install the Syncfusion ASP.NET Core extension from the Visual Studio Marketplace.

 1. Download the [Syncfusion ASP.NET Core Extensions](https://marketplace.visualstudio.com/items?itemName=SyncfusionInc.ASPNETCoreExtensions) from the Visual Studio Marketplace.